Azure/ResourceModules/modules/authorization/policy-assignment/resource-group/README.md

 | [`subscriptionId`](#parameter-subscriptionid) | string | The Target Scope for the Policy.
 The subscription ID of the subscription for the policy assignment.
 If not provided, will use the current scope for deployment. |
 | [`userAssignedIdentityId`](#parameter-userassignedidentityid) | string | The Resource ID for the user assigned identity to assign to the policy assignment. |

+### Parameter: `name`

+Specifies the name of the policy assignment.
+Maximum length is 64 characters for resource group scope.

+- Required: Yes
+- Type: string

+### Parameter: `policyDefinitionId`

+Specifies the ID of the policy definition or policy set definition being assigned.

+- Required: Yes
+- Type: string

 ### Parameter: `description`

 This message will be part of response in case of policy violation.

 - Required: No
 - Type: string
 - Default: `''`